MohamedMamdouh1999/MohamedMamdouh1999/README.md

 </p>

 ## About me :mortar_board:
-I am a Front End Developer, currently graduation from Route Company of Technology.
+I am a Front End Developer, currently graduation from faculty of law.
 From very early on in my life, I started to fall in love with technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
 I firmly believe that **no amount of knowledge is enough knowledge**. 🧠

 ## What I know :computer:
 - **Frontend Development**